tomwayson/web-map-utils/README.md

-# portal-utils
+# web-map-utils

-A JavaScript library to help with portal/ArcGIS Online tasks not handled by the JSAPI (such as serializing a map object to a web map).
+A JavaScript library to help with web map tasks that are not handled by the JSAPI (such as serializing a map object to a web map).

 ### Development Instructions